mattpavelle/heteroglyphs/README.md

 `347ACDEFHJKMNPQRTXY`

+Realistically we should also exclude vowels to prevent us from accidentally generating offensive words, so let's trim this down to the following 17 characters:

+`347CDFHJKMNPQRTXY`

 Alternately we can follow the Microsoft permitted character licensing scheme, then we have a list of 24 characters (015AEILNOSUZ are banned):

 `2346789BCDFGHJKMPQRTVWXY` (note, some obvious confusables exist here such as B/8 and G/6)